-In general, all three usefulness classes (globally useful / domain-specific generic / instance-specific) are needed for a healthy enterprise.
+In general, all three usefulness classes are needed for a healty enterprise.
 It is not possible to operate your business purely with "globally useful software".
+You can maximize the overall usefulness by using as much from the upper classes as reasonably possible.